DhyeyShah23/Student-Ecounselling-Platform/README.md

 ---

+## Website Prototype
+Explore the [Website Prototype](https://dhyeyshah23.github.io/Student-Ecounselling-Platform) to see the live project in action.

+---

+## Features:
+- **Homepage**: The central hub for users to learn about Univoice.
+- **Mentor Dashboard**: A dedicated space for mentors to guide and interact with students.
+- **Student Dashboard**: Tailored for students to track progress and connect with mentors.
+- **Signup Page**: Seamlessly onboard students into the platform.
+- **Network Page**: A place for collaboration and growth within the Univoice community.

+Click the link above to experience Univoice for yourself!

+---

 ## 🔧 **Features of the Prototype**
 - **Homepage**: A welcoming page summarizing the platform's purpose and functionality.
 - **Student Dashboard**: Allows students to manage their mentorship sessions, explore courses, and track progress.